bakubay/systematically-improving-rag/docs/workshops/chapter1.md

 ## This Week's Action Items

-Based on the content covered, here are your specific tasks:
+Based on the content covered, here's your progression plan:

-### Immediate Actions (Start This Week)

-1. **Audit Current State**
+### Day 1: Audit (1-2 hours)

+**Understand where you are:**

 - Count your existing evaluations (aim for 20+ minimum)
+- Document current experiment velocity (tests per week)
 - Identify your leading vs lagging metrics
-   - Document your current experiment velocity (how many tests per week?)
+- List 3 retrieval quality questions you can't currently answer

+### Week 1: Foundation (4-8 hours)

+**Build your baseline:**

-2. **Create Your First Evaluation Set**
+1. **Create Your First Evaluation Set**
-   - Build 10-20 query/expected-chunk pairs for your most common use cases
+   - Build 10-20 query/expected-chunk pairs
+   - Include easy, medium, and hard examples
-   - Test current retrieval performance to establish baseline
+   - Test current performance to establish baseline

-   - Include easy, medium, and hard difficulty levels
+2. **Implement Basic Evaluation**
+   - Use the evaluation function from this chapter
+   - Calculate precision, recall, and MRR
+   - Document your baseline numbers

 3. **Run Your First Experiment**
-   - Change one variable (chunk size, embedding model, K value)
-   - Measure before and after performance with concrete metrics
-   - Document what you learned and plan next experiment

-### Technical Implementation

-4. **Build Evaluation Pipeline**
-   - Implement the basic retrieval evaluation function from this chapter
-   - Set up automated testing that runs with each significant change
-   - Create a simple dashboard or tracking system for metrics

-5. **Generate Synthetic Data**
-   - Use the prompt templates provided to create diverse questions
-   - Test different query types: factual, inferential, comparative
-   - Validate that your system can retrieve the expected chunks

-6. **Experiment with Retrieval Settings**
-   - Test different K values (3, 5, 10, 20) and measure precision/recall tradeoffs
-   - Try hybrid search if using LanceDB or similar systems
-   - Compare different embedding models or reranking approaches

-### Strategic Planning

-7. **Focus on Leading Metrics**
-   - Track experiment velocity as your primary success measure
-   - Plan infrastructure investments that increase experiment speed
-   - Shift standup discussions from outcomes to experiment planning

-8. **Combat Biases**
-   - Check retrieval quality before focusing on generation
-   - Make specific, hypothesis-driven changes rather than random tweaks
-   - Build systems to capture what you can't currently see
+   - Change ONE variable (K value, chunk size, or embedding model)
+   - Measure before and after
+   - Document learnings and plan next test

+### Week 2: Scale Up (8-12 hours)

+**Generate diverse test cases:**

+4. **Create Synthetic Data**
+   - Use prompt templates to generate 50-100 questions
+   - Test different query types (factual, inferential, comparative)
+   - Validate retrieval finds expected chunks

+5. **Experiment with Retrieval Strategies**
+   - Test different K values (3, 5, 10, 20)
+   - Try hybrid search if available
+   - Compare embedding models or rerankers

+6. **Build Tracking Infrastructure**
+   - Set up simple dashboard or spreadsheet
+   - Automate evaluation runs
+   - Create alerts for metric drops

+### Ongoing: Build the Habit

+**Make this part of your workflow:**

+- **Weekly**: Review metrics and plan 2-3 experiments
+- **Daily**: Run evaluations before major changes
+- **Monthly**: Analyze patterns in failures, adjust focus
+- **Quarterly**: Review experiment velocity, optimize tooling

+### Strategic Mindset Shifts

+Throughout this journey, remember to:

+- **Track experiment velocity** as your #1 leading metric
+- **Check retrieval quality** before obsessing over generation
+- **Make hypothesis-driven changes**, not random tweaks
+- **Shift standups** from "what improved" to "what experiments are we running"

+!!! tip "For Vertical AI: Build a Domain Expert Review Loop"
+    **The Challenge:** In specialized industries (healthcare, legal, finance), determining what's "good" output requires domain expertise most AI engineers don't have.

+    **From Chris Lovejoy (Anterior, ex-doctor turned AI lead):** "If your data looks like a legal document and you're not a lawyer, you wouldn't know whether it's right or wrong."

+    **The Solution - Systematic Review Process:**

+    1. **Production generates outputs** → AI makes predictions
+    2. **Domain experts review** → Provide:
+       - Performance metrics (accuracy scores)
+       - Categorized failure modes
+       - Suggested improvements
+       - Input-output pairs for training
+    3. **Prioritize fixes** → Domain expert PM decides which failure modes to address
+    4. **Engineers test** → Run improvements against failure mode datasets
+    5. **PM approves** → Changes go to production

+    **Build a Custom Review Dashboard (not Google Sheets):**

+    - Clearly surface all required context
+    - Optimize the review flow sequence
+    - Minimize friction (reduce scrolling/clicking)
+    - Shadow domain experts to understand their natural workflow

+    **Hire a Principal Domain Expert Early:**

+    - Ultimate responsibility for AI performance (DRI = faster decisions)
+    - Should have domain expertise PLUS management/statistical/product skills
+    - Can hire/manage additional reviewers, define sampling strategies, talk to customers
+    - At scale, use LLM judges to score confidence and prioritize which cases humans should review

+    **Scaling Strategy:** When you can only manually review 5% of outputs, implement LLM judges that score confidence in real-time, prioritize human review, and create a feedback loop where human reviews improve the judge system.

+    **Why This Matters:** Vertical AI isn't about having better models—it's about systematically capturing and applying domain expertise to improve your system in ways generic AI engineers can't.

+    Source: Chris Lovejoy (Anterior) - Domain Experts: The Lever for Vertical AI

 ## Reflection Questions